The craving of food after a heavy weight lifting workout can be pretty intense.

-They make the muscle cells stronger and get rid of muscle soreness after lifting weights.
+They make the muscle cells stronger and get rid of post workout muscle.
 You will find good fat in salmon, nuts and avocados.
 Full fat milk can be helpful too since some studies show that fat milk does more help in regaining energy after exercise than skimmed milk.
 Fats are not going to get stored in your body after you consume them in a post-workout meal so you don’t have to worry about putting on weight.

 Other Useful Training Articles